Alan Gillett (surveyor)

 Alan Henry Puckridge Gillett, OBE (born 30 October 1930) is a chartered surveyor who became Master of the Worshipful Company of Chartered Surveyors.
 Upon retiring from that occupation in 1995, he became Chairman of the Ealing Hospital NHS Trust and was a visiting professor at Kingston University.
 He has been active in a variety of other associations and, in 2008, was awarded the Order of the British Empire for his services to the Royal Institution of Chartered Surveyors and the community of Ealing, where he was born and still resides.

-Early life
+Early life and education

 He was born in Ealing and started his education there at Harvington School, followed by Harrow View Preparatory School.
 In September 1940, he evacuated with his school to a home near Banbury, Oxfordshire, which now belongs to Michael Heseltine.

 He subsequently attended Marlborough College and Clare College, Cambridge, where he read land economy.
 He was also a member of the Footlights drama club and drew cartoons for the student newspaper, Varsity.

 He did national service in Egypt and was called up from the reserves in 1956 to serve again in Egypt during the Suez Crisis.
 He had recently married his wife Patricia at that time and their first son, Andrew, had been born earlier that year.
 They subsequently had two more sons and two daughters.